jrandj/aws-security-specialty/README.md

 1. Based on the security policy requirements, determine the correct log level, type, and sources.

+    * You can choose from OFF, ALL, ERROR, or FATAL.
+No event types log when set to OFF and all event types do when set to ALL.
+For ERROR and FATAL, see the following table.

 ## Infrastructure Security

 ### Design edge security on AWS.